TriplyDB/Documentation/docs/triply-etl/cli/index.md

  └──────────────────────────────────────────────────────────────┘
 ```

-This summary includes the following statistics:
+This summary includes the following information:
 - **"#Error"** shows the number of errors encountered.
 With default settings, this number is at most 1, since the Runner will immediately stop after an error occurs.
 - **"#Warning"** shows the number of warnings encountered.
 With default settings, this includes warnings emitted by the [SHACL Validator](/docs/triply-etl/validate/shacl).
 - **"#Info"** shows the number of informational messages.
 With default settings, this includes informational messages emitted by the [SHACL Validator](/docs/triply-etl/validate/shacl).